-The philosophy minor requires the completion of at least 18 units of eligible philosophy coursework, 9 units of which must be upper-level coursework (300-level or above numbered courses)
+The philosophy minor requires the completion of at least 18 units of eligible philosophy coursework, 9 units of which must be upper-level coursework (300-level or above courses)

-UA courses with a PHIL prefix (e.g. PHIL 261)
+- UA courses with a PHIL prefix (e.g. PHIL 261)

-UA courses cross-listed with PHIL courses (e.g. PHIL/ECON 205)
+- UA courses cross-listed with PHIL courses (e.g. PHIL/ECON 205)

-Transfer equivalents to UA PHIL courses
+- Transfer equivalents to UA PHIL courses

-Tier One general education courses (e.g. INDV, TRAD, and NATS: 150-, 160- and 170-level classes) do not count towards the philosophy minor.
+Tier-1 General Education courses (e.g. INDV, TRAD, and NATS: 150-, 160- and 170-level classes) do not count towards the philosophy minor.

 Units used to satisfy the philosophy minor must achieve a GPA of 2.0 or above.

-Courses numbered 300 and above (e.g. PHIL 321, PHIL 467) are considered upper level courses.
+Courses numbered 300 and above (e.g. PHIL 321, PHIL 467) are considered upper-division courses.

 At least 9 units of philosophy coursework (typically 3 courses) must be earned from UA.